-Find out how organizations finance investments and manage day-to-day financial activities such as cash collections and payments.
+Find out how organizations finance investments and manage day-to-day financial activities.
 This course teaches you how to apply financial theory to real-life situations and make decisions as a financial manager with an incomplete data set.
 Learn how to work with financial statements and analyze common ratios to develop long- and short-term financial policies.
 Instruction also covers: the effect of interest rates on managerial decisions, the time value of money, discounted cash flow valuation, bonds and equity financing, stock valuation, present value, capital budgeting and investment, forecasting and cash flow projection, and project risk.

 Deepen your understanding of marketing management, strategy, and tactics in practice.
 Through case studies, you examine ethical, legal, social, and environmental issues that impact marketing decision making in realistic business scenarios.
 For your final project, you work on a team to create a strategic marketing plan for a fictional national product or service.
-The course focuses on the planning process in the context of customers, competition, organizational priorities, and the external environment.
 Learn how to segment markets, set marketing metrics, create branding and integrated marketing communication strategies, track competitor market positions, select marketing channels, and use digital marketing tactics to promote products and services.

 Get hands-on experience producing a business case analysis, operations forecasting report, and process improvement plan.
 This course introduces manufacturing, distribution, and service operations, and their role in the organization and international business environments.
 Study process flow analysis; inventory management for products of steady, perishable, or frequent demand; capacity planning; logistics resource scheduling; supply chain management; quality management; prioritization; and project management.